70 mm film: Ultra Panavision

 An anamorphic squeeze combined with 65 mm film allowed for extremely wide aspect ratios to be used while still preserving quality.
 This was used in the 1957 film Raintree County and to incredible success in the 1959 film Ben-Hur and the 2015 film The Hateful Eight, both of which were filmed with the Ultra Panavision 70/MGM Camera 65 process at an aspect ratio of 2.76:1.
 It required the use of a 1.25× anamorphic lens to compress the image horizontally, and a corresponding lens on the projector to uncompress it.

 Visual effects

 Limited use of 65 mm film was revived in the late 1970s for some of the visual effects sequences in films like Close Encounters of the Third Kind, mainly because the larger negative did a better job than 35 mm negative of minimizing visible film grain during optical compositing.
 65 mm was the primary film format used at VFX pioneer Douglas Trumbull's facility EEG (Entertainment Effects Group), which later became Boss Film Studios, run by ex-Industrial Light & Magic (ILM) supervisor Richard Edlund.
-Since the 1990s, a handful of films (such as Spider-Man 2) have used 65mm for this purpose, but the usage of digital intermediate for compositing has largely negated these issues.
+Since the 1990s, a handful of films (such as Spider-Man 2) have used 65 mm for this purpose, but the usage of digital intermediate for compositing has largely negated these issues.
 Digital intermediate offers other benefits such as lower cost and a greater range of available lenses and accessories to ensure a consistent look to the footage.